luiky/One-To-Many/README.md

 # One-To-Many
- MDAI one to many public example
+ MDAI one to many public example.
+Spring Boot 2.7.